Home/Nutritional Comparison

 Cooked Brussels Sprout

-Cooked Brussels sprouts are nutrient-dense vegetables known for their high vitamin C and K content, along with beneficial antioxidants.
-They are low in calories and high in fiber, making them an excellent addition to a balanced diet.
+Cooked Brussels sprouts are nutrient-dense vegetables known for their high vitamin C and K content, as well as their fiber, which supports digestive health.

-Rich in antioxidants, Brussels sprouts help combat oxidative stress and reduce inflammation in the body.
+Rich in antioxidants, Brussels sprouts help reduce oxidative stress and inflammation in the body.

 Alexanders